 Ramadan Mubarak!
 I just taught a room full of preschoolers (from different backgrounds) what that means…I hope.
-Last month, I asked my sons’ preschool teachers if I could share Ramadan with their classmates, holding my breath as many Muslim Americans do when putting themselves out there, but was received warmly and enthusiastically.
+Last month, I asked my sons’ preschool teachers if I could share Ramadan with their classmates.
+I held my breath as many Muslim Americans do when putting themselves out there, but was received warmly and enthusiastically.
 Alhamdulillah.

-Luckily for me, preschoolers are living symbols of hope: curious, honest, and open minded.
-Their squirmy little bodies greeted me with warm smiles and anticipation, because anything outside of the routine of morning circle time is an adventure.
+Lucky for me, preschoolers are living symbols of hope: curious, honest, and open-minded.
+Their squirmy little bodies greeted me with warm smiles and anticipation because anything outside of the routine of morning circle time was an adventure.
 I decided to use the following lesson plan:

 Introduction: Who I am and why I’m here.

-Book: I read “It’s Ramadan, Curious George”.
+Book: In the past, I read read “It’s Ramadan, Curious George.”
 It has a familiar character to keep their attention.
-It also takes readers over the basic elements of Ramadan, fasting, charity, Eid, but doesn’t really cover unique traditions or why the main character Kareem is fasting.
-For the preschool and kinder audience I think it was enough.
+It also takes readers over the basic elements of Ramadan, fasting, charity, and Eid.
+But this year, I will be reading my picture book, Moon’s Ramadan, Alhamdullilah.
 Here is a list of other books I’ve reviewed.

 Activities: I created 3 activity sheets to emphasize different parts of Ramadan (my inspo was RamadanREADy’s great resources).
 You can save the .jpgs below or Right-Click-Save-As the links for the PDFs.